 If You Can Afford To Max Out

 For those of you who make more than $50,000 a year per person, I strongly encourage all of you to max out your 401k, whether there is a company match or not, and then try and save/invest an additional 20% of your after tax income.
 The more you can save the better obviously.
 For those making $50,000+ income, there should be no excuses for not maxing out your 401K.
-For 2016, the max limit is $18,000.
+For 2017, the max limit is $18,000, the same as 2016.

 You not only allow your investments to grow tax deferred in your 401k, you will also wake up years from now with a investment portfolio larger than you could have imagined because people are generally very undisciplined when it comes to money.

 It’s the old “where did my cash go” a day after withdrawing money from the ATM machine phenomena.
 By automatically contributing to your 401k per pay check, your base case scenario is likely at least a $180,000 401k portfolio in 10 years.
 You learn to live with the income you have.
 Below is a chart of what you could have in you 401k without any growth or company match.

 If You Cannot Afford to Max Out